 The following figure shows two pages that are nested inside the same master page.
 The system combines the content of individual pages and the master page, and displays the result as a single page.

 Websites can have multiple master pages:

-- The root page of the content tree is always a master page.
+- The root document of the content tree is always a master page.

 - You can create additional master pages within the structure of your website by assigning master page templates to pages.

 To designate a page template as a master page, enable the Master page option on the General tab of the page template editing interface.

 Master pages do not automatically ensure content inheritance.
 They are only a tool that helps organize your website and can make it easier to set up page nesting.
 Portal engine pages can inherit content even without master pages.

 See Inheriting portal engine page content to learn how to implement the actual inheritance.

 Master pages must always contain theweb part.
 The page placeholder specifies where child pages are nested inside the master page.